BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 ## Step 3: Dynamic links in your application

-When you start your app with `mix phx.server` and you visit a 'localized' page such as `/europe/nl/producten` you will notice that every link on the page will bring you back to a default route.
+When you start your app with `mix phx.server` and you visit a 'localized' page such as `/europe/nl/producten`, you will notice that every link on the page will bring you back to the non-locale route.
 In the code the path of the link is written like `~p"/products"`.
 It would be nice if instead of always rendering a link to `/products`, Phoenix would instead render a localized link.
-Enter `Routex.Extension.VerifiedRoutes`.
+This is done by `Routex.Extension.VerifiedRoutes`.

-**Note**
+> **Note**
-In older Phoenix applications you might find something like `ExampleAppWeb.Router.Helpers.product_path(conn_or_endpoint, :show, "hello")`.
+> In older Phoenix applications you might find something like
+> `ExampleAppWeb.Router.Helpers.product_path(conn_or_endpoint, :show, "hello")`.
-These are Phoenix Router Helpers and those are deprecated in favor of the Verified Routes using `~p"/my_path"`.
-When you can't migrate, you can use `Routex.Extension.RouteHelpers` instead of `Routex.Extension.VerifiedRoutes`.
+> These are Phoenix Router Helpers and those are deprecated in favor of the
+> Verified Routes using `~p"/my_path"`.
+When you can't migrate, you can use
+> `Routex.Extension.RouteHelpers` instead of `Routex.Extension.VerifiedRoutes`.

 You might already have guessed it: we are gonna add the extension and some configuration to the backend.